-DFO Conservation & Protection was provided \$25K of funding under the collaborative agreement with the PPFA in 2021 (Section 9).
+DFO Conservation & Protection was provided \$25K of funding under the collaborative agreement with the PPFA in 2022 (Section 9).
 This was mobilization funding, intended for additional surveillance; day, evening and weekend patrols, evidence collection, and preparation of case materials and attendance at court for an enhanced compliance assessment to identify improvements and new directions related to the program.

-Fishery Officers conducted vessel, gear, persons, and vehicle checks during the 2021 commercial prawn fishery.
-Coastwide data (numbers) and dedicated total patrol and non-patrol enforcement hours was not available at time of publication.
-Restaurant/retail/plant inspections were also conducted for illegal sales.
-Violations were encountered during the commercial fishery for fishing during closed time/area, registration/licence, reporting, gear illegal/used illegally, and illegal retention of bycatch.
+Fishery Officers dedicated approximately 1420 hours on enforcement of the 2022 commercial prawn fishery and conducted approximately 189 vessel, 69 gear, 379 person, and 2 vehicle checks.
+Restaurant/retail/plant inspections (8) were also conducted for illegal sales to date.
+Violations were encountered during the commercial fishery for fishing during closed time/area (3), registration/licence (10), reporting (4), gear illegal/used illegally (3), and illegal buy, sell possess (1).

-Fishery Officers dedicated patrol and non-patrol enforcement hours (total not available at time of publication) to the recreational shellfish (non-bivalve) fisheries at the time of writing for 2021, which includes prawn and shrimp and crab by trap, and conducted 168 vessel, 56 gear, 687 persons, and 25 vehicle checks.
-The number of violations that were encountered is pending.
+Fishery Officers dedicated approximately 1045 hours on enforcement of the recreational shellfish (non-bivalve) fisheries to date, which includes prawn and shrimp by trap as well as other nonbivalve shellfish species, and conducted 84 vessel, 83 gear, 489 persons, and 13 vehicle checks.
+Violations that were encountered included fishing during closed time/area (2), Unmarked or improperly marked gear (17) and gear overlimit (2).